sedostheatre/sedos.co.uk/input/shows/2024-sunday-in-the-park-with-george.md

 year: "2024"
 authors: Music and Lyrics by STEPHEN SONDHEIM
 authors2: Book by JAMES LAPINE
-subtitle: Inspired by George Seurat's famous painting, this poetic masterpiece explores the challenges in understanding life and art.
+subtitle: Inspired by George Seurat’s famous painting, this poetic masterpiece explores the challenges in understanding life and art
 showtimes:
   - time: 2024-06-20 19:30
   - time: 2024-06-21 19:30